 “When we come here Croatia police have two men.
 [They say to us] “Stop!
 Stop!
 Sit down!
 Sit down!”

 One of the officers wore a dark blue t-shirt and pants.
 He was described as having blue eyes and short blond hair, and being around 30 years old.
 The other officer wore a dark grey uniform and was described as also being around 30 years old, but carrying more weight.
-Neither had had hats on.
+Neither wore hats.

-The officers searched the group, took their mobiles, power banks, a woman had a knife which they confiscated.
+The officers searched the group, took their mobile phones, power banks, a woman had a knife which they confiscated.